geraldhinson/geraldhinson.github.io/_posts/2025-06-01-GlennAndLaurel-HousePrayerAnswer.md

 <i>(Note to the reader: the real names of my friends are not used herein)</i>

 ><b><i>“I’ve been trying to reach you for 2 days.
-You are not going to believe the story I have to share!”
+You are not going to believe the story I have to share!”</i></b>

-She had no idea how even more amazing that story was about to become!</i></b>
+She had no idea how even more amazing that story was about to become!

 ><b>Here is a bit of backstory for context:</b>